Rashel-Mol/Airbnb_PricingStrategy/README.md

 #### Sentiment Analysis

-Based on the ([sentiment analysis plot](https://github.com/AstridR97/Airbnb_PricingStrategy/blob/main/gen/output/plot_vader_sent.pdf)), which is generated in the text_analysis.R script, we can see the following:
+Based on the [sentiment analysis plot](https://github.com/AstridR97/Airbnb_PricingStrategy/blob/main/gen/output/plot_vader_sent.pdf), which is generated in the text_analysis.R script, we can see the following:
 - The vast majority of reviews in the Airbnb dataset, is defined positive.
 - Only a very small part of the reviews in this same datset, is considered negative.